asyncjs/async-website/_posts/2013-04-11-coffeescript-revisited.md

 published: false # Set this to true to publish
 ---

 Javascript is a great programming language marred by idiosyncratic flaws.
 Odd [semantic quirks][] and [inconsistencies][] in browser implementations combine with verbose syntax to make coding difficult and error-prone.
-While [forthcoming versions][] will address these flaws, many of us will be maintening support for existing web browsers well into the future.
+While [forthcoming versions][] will address these flaws, many of us will be maintaining support for existing web browsers well into the future.

 Enter [Coffeescript][] - a lightweight syntactic wrapper that compiles to Javascript and is available for production use right now.
 Coffeescript, which has been the topic of [previous talks][] at Async, aims to help developers improve their Javascript by making "good" code easier to write.